Understanding and Mitigating Errors of LLM-Generated RTL Code: Related Work

 \subsection{LLMs for RTL Code Debugging}

 Despite the promising RTL code generation capabilities of LLMs, the success rate of the LLM-based RTL code generation remains unsatisfactory.
 An intuitive approach is to repeat the code generation procedures multiple times and select the best for the code generation, but this approach generally poses limited improvement and there is no guarantee for better results due to the uncertainty of LLM-based generation.
 Hence, debugging becomes a critical procedure to the LLM-based RTL code generation, and tremendous efforts have been devoted to fix the bugs and enhance the generated results continuously.
 For example, RTLFixer \cite{rtlfixer} combines the ReAct framework and RAG technology to fix compilation errors using a knowledge base of expert insights.
 HDLDebugger \cite{hdldebugger} enhances LLM error correction by integrating RAG with fine-tuning and a code sample library.
 AutoChip \cite{autochip} employs a multi-round iterative approach guided by compilation and simulation feedback, while MEIC\cite{meic} employs a multi-agent framework with iterative refinement to correct both syntactic and functional errors in Verilog code.
-VeriAssistant\cite{veriassistant} implements Verilog code repair through iterative LLM self-verification and self-correction.
 VeriDebug\cite{wang2025veridebug} introduces a contrastive representation and guided correction approach for automated Verilog debugging.

 Prior studies have demonstrated the significant potential of using LLMs for RTL code generation and debugging.
 However, LLMs remain susceptible to introducing errors during RTL generation, and the underlying reasons of these errors remain insufficiently understood.
 Moreover, there is a lack of systematic characterization of the causes and manifestations of errors introduced during RTL generation with foundational LLMs.
 Such characterization is crucial for identifying major challenges and guiding future research on LLM-based RTL code generation.
 In the next section, we will explore an important question: \textit{Why do LLMs produce errors in RTL generation?}